vikpande/dev-ops/README.md

 This will render the ContactsAPI details at localhost:5001

-* Change to server directory (cd locationserver) and run the following commands on terminal to start the server:
+* Change to location server directory (cd locationserver) and run the following commands on terminal to start the server:

  ```
  yarn or npm install